ibm-cloud-docs/vmware-cross-region-dr/reference-architecture-pattern-name.md

 **Production site**

-On the source (production) site in the first IBM Cloud region, all the necessary Veeam Backup and Recovery components are installed on the same bare metal server:
+On the source (production) site in the first IBM Cloud region, all the necessary Veeam Backup and Recovery components are installed on the same bare metal server

 ![A screenshot of a computer Description automatically generated](image/f0e10e1a1790f942e80d6bea9c8d7cf9.png)

+Figure 2 Veeam Components running on the all-in-one bare metal server deployment

 Veeam Components running on the all-in-one bare metal server deployment